-This policy aims to restore your business to the same position it was in prior to the loss, whilst also providing you with the funds to continue business as usual by paying wages, bills and maintaining profits.
+This policy aims to restore your business to the same position it was in prior to the loss, while also providing you with the funds to continue business as usual by paying wages, bills, and maintaining profits.

 As a leading independent insurance broker and one of the eastern region’s largest financial planners, our business is perfectly placed to guarantee an independent, personal, bespoke service with the clout and connections of a big player.

 We aim to ease the burden that arranging insurance or financial planning can bring.
 We pride ourselves on our personal approach, providing a dedicated contact to review your situation and provide continuous expert advice for your business or personal needs.

 Strongly recommend.
 Really easy to sort out insurance and lovely people to talk to.